Skip to main content

 • “The game runs smoothly and looks fantastic; the controls are responsive and feel great.”

-• “I haven't experienced any crashes or bugs, which makes for a very stable gaming experience.”
+• “I haven't experienced any crashes or bugs, which makes for a really enjoyable gaming experience.”

-• “The performance is consistent, allowing me to enjoy the game without any interruptions.”
+• “The performance is consistent, allowing me to fully immerse myself in the gameplay without interruptions.”

 • “The story mode only has campaigns for a few of the characters and is extremely buggy.”